 What homesteading means to me: When I use the word ‘Homesteading’, I think of living off the land.
 I think of how life used to be here in America (and how it still is in a lot of other countries).
 Where if something is broke, you fixed it.
 If you were hungry, you walked out to the garden and pick yourself a snack.
 And if you wanted something, you made it.
 In a world where technology and buying/selling rule the world, I hope that someday we can get back to basics.
 Back to raising animals, growing gardens, bartering goods with neighbors, and buying local.

 More about me: When I was 8, my father joined the US Army.
 Because of that, I’ve been all over the world and seen so many different countries!
-(America, Canada, Germany, London, France, Ireland, Switzerland, Holland and Ireland to name a few..)
+(America, Canada, Germany, London, France, Ireland, Switzerland, and Holland to name a few..)
 When I was 19, my family and I moved from a Military Base in Germany, back to the United States where we went our separate ways.
 My mother, father, and brother went off to their next Military Base out East, and I moved back home to Michigan where the last of my family lived.

-I’m 21 now and I’ve spent the last two years living with my grandparents, helping to take care of my grandfather (who has Alzheimers disease), and slowly taking over the gardens around the property for my grandmother.
+I’m 21 now and I’ve spent the last two years living with my grandparents, helping to take care of my grandfather, and slowly taking over the gardens around the property for my grandmother.
 I plan to eventually move out and get a homestead of my very own where I can grow my future business and finally settle down and grow some roots.

 Follow me on my journey to become a Small Market Farmer and read about my adventures in; finding a house, going to college, and all of the other adventures that I post about on my blog!